 The Supervisory Board meets at least once quarterly on an agenda drafted by its Chairman.
-It met six times during 2014 and the rate of attendance was 100% except for one meeting not attended by one member.
+During the 2015 financial year, it met on five occasions with all members in attendance.

 At each ordinary meeting, the Management Board presents a report on the operations and results of the Group and its major subsidiaries for the quarter just ended.
 A detailed income statement with commentary is presented by the Management Board for every half-year and annual closing.
 In addition, the Supervisory Board receives a monthly sales report.